 After it’s all said and done and you say good bye to your new blogging besties, do your best to follow up and keep the networking going.
 I joined many Facebook groups of like-minded women that are on the same crash course to success; it’s always good to be apart of these online communities or find a mentor that can help you figure out issues from blog analytics to how to pitch a company or even get your foot in the door to reaching your blogging goals.
 The power is in the follow up.
 Don’t take it for granted.

-Here’s vlogs from day 1-3 of my Blogalicious 9 experience; let me know what you think and if you’d ever attend a blogger conference and why.
+Here’s vlogs from day 1-3 of my Blogalicious 9 blogger conference experience; let me know what you think and if you’d ever attend a blogger conference and why.

 Note these are 2017 conferences, check individual sites for 2018 info.

-I’m definitely looking forward to attending more conferences and just getting better at this thing I love called blogging.
-Comment below if you’ve ever done a blogging summit or conference or have any specific questions about this post.
+I’m definitely looking forward to attending more blogger conferences and just getting better at this thing I love called blogging.
+Comment below if you’ve ever done a blogging conference or summit or have any specific questions about this post.
 Oh and one more thing!
 If you ever do go, make sure to have FUN!

 Til the next post,